-While many teachers may have words which inspire them, the life, teaching and research of School of Music professor Adam Con are all guided by an apparently simple motto: “Music is more than notes in motion; music is notes in emotion.”
+While many teachers may have words which inspire them, the life, teaching and research of School of Music professor and choral conductor Adam Con are all guided by an apparently simple motto: “Music is more than notes in motion; music is notes in emotion.”

 But as with every motto, there’s more going on here than first meets the eye.
 “It’s all about being comfortable with the uncomfortable,“ Con explains.
 “All things are living, like language is living.
 Music is the same—you adjust to the moment, how the emotions are affecting you, how the music is working or not working.
 In Western culture, we think of music being static notes on the page, that we practice them to make them perfect and then perform them, and that’s it.
 But that doesn’t really make good music.”